What were you doing when you were 13?

-Old wording - What were you doing when you were 13?
-California native Jordan Romero was cresting the summit of Mount Everest, approaching from the more difficult Tibetan side (because he was too young to get a permit in Nepal), and in the process smashing the world record for youngest person ever to climb the 29,029-foot behemoth.
+California native Jordan Romero was cresting the summit of Mount Everest.
+He approached the climb from the more difficult Tibetan side, because he was too young to get a permit in Nepal.
+In the process, he smashed the world record for youngest person ever to climb the 29,029-foot behemoth.

 We spoke with the clearly stoked teen just a few weeks after he returned from his historic adventure, covering everything from the origins of his dream to what challenges he hopes to tackle next.

 I first got interested in climbing when I was 9 years old.
 In the fourth grade, I walked down my school hallway and saw this mural of the Seven Summits.
 It fascinated me, and it was something that I wanted to study more of.

 How did climbing Kilimanjaro fire your imagination?

 It was a fun climb, but I was only 10 years old and I was definitely suffering.
 I’m sure if I went back with a different perspective and a different level of fitness it would be a bit easier.

 Did you get to spend any time traveling in Kenya and Tanzania before or after the climb?

 So I felt like they were well prepared to take me under their wing and to coach, train and educate me about what I need to wear and how I need to prepare physically and nutritionally.
 It worked out well.

 Talk to me about climbing Everest.
 Did you have any fears or concerns beforehand?
 What were the biggest challenges of preparing for it?